2021 Gloria Naylor in the Archives Symposium, November 5-7 at Lehigh University, Bethlehem, PA Panel: Rewriting The Women of Brewster Place

 Rape is understood as a form of terrorism in Women of Brewster Place.
 This is especially clear in the way Naylor locates power and violence in relation to silence and speech.
 Making the distinction, Laura Tanner refers to Hannah Arendt’s theory of power and violence in On Violence.
 For Arendt, violence, by whatever means, is a destruction that can never be controlled.
 It is inherently “arbitrary,” unstable, and its actualization leads to additional destruction with unanticipated consequences (Tanner, 29; Arendt, 4).
 Unlike violence, true power operates collectively within communities and without tools or instrumentalization and therefore can not be manipulated by special interests or groups acting outside the institution (Arendt, 46).
 A totalitarian rule of government “whose chief instrument of rule is torture, needs a power basis—the secret police and its net of informers” (50).

 Even apart from the rape of Lorraine, Naylor delineates the destructive actions of C.C.
 Baker and his gang as “indecent” and detrimental to the community.
-Mattie, the matriarch of Brewster Place, remarks in a tenants meeting that she has called on police (in this instance, a proxy for authorized institutional power) “a dozen times about C.C.
+Mattie, the matriarch of Brewster Place, remarks at a tenants meeting that she has called on police (in this instance, a proxy for authorized institutional power) “a dozen times about C.C.
 Baker and them boys hanging in that alley, smoking them reefers, and robbing folks” (140).
 Naylor is commenting on the unofficial violence that operates under the guise of official state power for dispossessed and isolated Black communities.
 As the Public Enemy song, “911 Is A Joke,” expresses: “They don’t care ‘cause they stay paid anyway.”
 In Mama Day, Naylor approaches this as a matter of cultural inheritance, which she conceptualizes in terms of “cultural territory” (102).

 This scene—where Naylor’s interlocutoring characters have divergent overlapping and competing perspectives at the moment of sighting (to invoke a Toni Cade Bambara concept) ‘The Two’ lesbian partners (Teresa and Lorrain), who fit all the “tropes of middle-class conformity”—is a prism into the multiplicity of Black life in general and Black queer desire more specifically; and the violence that permeates every facet of Black existence in the U.S..
 In challenging solipsistic thinking about Black identity and embracing a pluralistic love ethic reflective of many different forms of desire, Naylor rejects the narrowly defined prescriptions of Black heteronormative masculinity already marginalized within a neoliberalism dominated by white patriarchy (Anita August, 37-40).